- SIRT6 ACTIVATOR (FUCOIDAN)

-- ASHWAGANDHA and ASTRAGALUS ––– (Gaia) both are powerful anti-aging adaptogens good for anti-aging and testosterone and raising T cells.
+- ASTRAGALUS (Gaia)––– (Gaia) Both astragalus and ashwagandha are powerful anti-aging adaptogens good for anti-aging and testosterone and raising T cells.
 (Don’t take them during a prolonged (3-5 day) fast because they can prevent the body from finding and killing off senescent cells.)

 - L. REUTERI 6475 (BioGaia Osfortis) ––– Many men who are trying to raise their T levels take it because it increases size of testicles in lab animals, significantly increasing the production of testosterone.
 Women may want to take L. Reuteri 6475 too, as it improves bone strength and density, particularly in elderly women.
 Other strains of L. Reuteri have not been shown to have these benefits.
 (Note: I take L. Reuteri with INULIN –––– 1 tsp – prebiotic (Organic Inulin Powder from Micro Ingredients) (because probiotics use prebiotics for food) (if you take probiotic supplements without prebiotics on fasting days, they’ll die off; they need food.)
 (I also take Swanson L. Gasseri as a supplement.)

 - FISH OIL ––– I take fish oil these for brain health, heart health, testosterone levels, and testicular health.
 It increases blood levels of Omega 3.
 Like L. Reuteri 6475, it increases testosterone and increase testicular size.